Akaixz/ItemRenamer/README.md

 ## Description

 **ItemRenamer** is a Synthesis Patcher for Fallout 4 designed to adjust item names to match those specified in user-configurable files.
-Its primary goal is to facilitate better inventory sorting through custom renaming rules.
+Its primary goal is to facilitate is to have a tool to change item names based on custom renaming rules.

 A default config file is provided with support for **FJX-Imperium** and **MCPR 300**, serving as a base for future renamings.